fnproject/ext-statsapi/examples/developers/README.md

 ```
 funcServer.AddExtensionByName(statistics.StatisticsExtensionName())
 ```
-You will need to the following import statement:
+You will need to add the following import statement:
 ```
 "github.com/fnproject/ext-metrics/statistics"
 ```